-Musically, Kerser also evolved, partnering up with new US based producer Sinima on ‘Next Step’ and the yet to be released ‘Tradition’, which smashed the charts holding #1 Australian and Urban ARIA charts and #1 iTunes Hip-hop chart.
+Musically, Kerser also evolved, partnering up with new US based producer Sinima on ‘Next Step’ and the recently released ‘Tradition’, which smashed the charts holding #1 Australian and Urban ARIA charts and #1 iTunes Hip-hop chart.

 Kerser admits he feels “blessed” to be six albums in, releasing music on his own imprint to a rabid, loyal and swelling fanbase.
 “I had the dream that I would make it… I always hoped and prayed, but I didn’t think it would actually take off like it has.”